jahanzebk/knowledge-graph/docs/stories.md

 ## In Progress
 - [EPIC] Create a spacy pipeline to create and store data according to the schema.

-- [MGMT] Make a git repo

 - [SYNTACTIC] Run DEP parser and extract "facts" by regexps (Xsub ...
 ROOT ...
 Xobj).
 Make this component more versatile.
 Patterns can be defined multiple ways
   - existing regexp methods
-  - custom regexp parser using spacy id numbers or strings
+  - CHOSEN TO START> custom regexp parser using spacy id numbers or strings
+     - MIGHT be able to just use built in Matcher (or PhraseMatcher?) on tokens in sequence
   - a function for each match rule

 - [LEXICAL] Make a Fact Normalizer to look for other facts on that entity with synonym/same base/same concept root words and combine multiple sentences to be under one ACTION word (first ROOT verb found).